mrismanaziz/Reforestation/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".